McNamara, No. 9 Michigan rally past No. 23 Penn State 21-17

 Michigan’s winning drive started with five straight runs by Haskins for 28 yards to move to the Penn State 47, setting up All’s touchdown.

+“He just has a quality about him where he wants to and he can put the team on his back,” Harbaugh said.

-The Nittany Lions couldn’t move in their last chance and Clifford’s final pass fell incomplete.
+The Nittany Lions didn’t move on their last chance, and Clifford’s final pass fell incomplete.

+“We were able to move the ball, but too many situations where we had to settle for field goals in the red zone,” Penn State coach James Franklin said.
+“We have to find a way to score more touchdowns.”

+Penn State tried a pair of trick plays from kick formation in the first quarter, with mixed results.

 Penn State gave up three sacks on its opening drive, but got a 42-yard field goal from Stout.
 Four plays earlier, Stout extended the possession with an 18-yard pass on a fake punt.